 Italian and Northern Renaissance

-From their introduction around 1000 CE, altarpieces were nearly all made from panel paintings.
-The Sienese School of painting, led by Duccio di Buoninsegna (c.1255-1319), and the School of Flemish painting, led by Robert Campin, the Van Eyck brothers and Roger van der Weyden, were both heavy users of wood panels.
+Panels were used in Western medieval painting from about 1000 CE, notably in the creation of church altarpieces.
+The Sienese School of painting (led by Duccio di Buoninsegna) and the School of Flemish painting (led by Robert Campin, the Van Eyck brothers and Roger van der Weyden), were both heavy users of wood panels.
 Overall, the Northern Renaissance painters - especially those of the Netherlandish Renaissance and German Renaissance - tended to use oil on panels while southern artists in Italy during the Early Renaissance era tended to use fresco, or tempera on panel, and less oils.
 Eastern Orthodox artists in Russia, Constantinople and the Levant area also used panels for their icons.
 Sadly most have been destroyed.

 Advent of Canvas